OffchainLabs/decentralized-timeboost-spec/inclusion.md

     - NOTE: This implies that the clocks of two honest members cannot differ by more than $2d$.

 2. The L1 delayed inbox (a contract on the L1 chain) has a finality number, which is non-decreasing.
-3. Each member has a view of the delayed inbox finality number, which satisfies:
+3. Each member has a view of this number, which we call its *delayed inbox index*, and which satisfies:
 	- safety: the member’s view is $\le$ the true number
 	- liveness: if the true number is $i$, then the member’s view will eventually be $\ge i$

 Round structure: